strangiato/pipenv-s2i-example/README.md

 pipenv install black --dev
 ```

-Next we will create the main API endpoint based on the first-steps tutorial.
+Next we will create the FastAPI example application based on the first-steps tutorial.

 *hello_world/main.py:*
 ```python